pompeucosta/WasChatted/README.md

 ```

 ## Parameters
-The program accepts 4 parameters.
+The program has 2 commands and 1 parameter.

-The 4 parameters are:
 | Parameter 	   |            Explanation    	                                |
 |:-------------: |:--------------------------------------------------------:	|
 |     train      |     Trains the model    	                                  |